jwChung/jwchung.github.com/_posts/TestCommon/2013-04-02-TestCommon-v3.2.0.md

     // Arrange
     var fixture = new Fixture();

-    // Using one instance of the RandomIdGenerator type is default for all the simpple types as the following.
+    // Using one instance of the RandomIdGenerator type is default for all the simple types as the following.
     ////var randomIdGenerator = new RandomIdGenerator(seed: RandomIdGenerator.Seed);
     ////fixture.SetDefaultIdGeneratorFactory(() => randomIdGenerator);